talobin/basics/README.md

-# basics
+# Basics
-Going through all basics of CS
+Going through all the basics of CS